Take your group on an amazing tour of Virginia's Blue Ridge!

 Day Two: Choose from a visit to Dixie Caverns and hike a portion of the Appalachian Trail with Roanoke Mountain Adventures (an outdoor adventure guide) or tour the National D-Day Memorial and Thomas Jefferson's Poplar Forest.

-Day One: Begin your tour at the Roanoke Valley Visitor Center for a welcome to Virginia's Blue Ridge.
+Day One: Begin your tour at the Virginia's Blue Ridge Visitor Information Center for a welcome to Virginia's Blue Ridge.

 Your first stop will be the Virginia Museum of Transportation, where you'll learn about the unique railroad heritage of the region.